Signed in as:

 Three families without food, without money, without hope for evacuation, and going into a dark and desolate winter where people burn feces for heat when the wood runs out.
 Maybe by a miracle, or maybe by the miracle of many people working tirelessly behind the scenes thousands of miles away, these three families woke to food at their front door.
 If it sounds implausible, it’s not.
 It’s just Wednesday morning in the States, and the day is just getting started.

 Help Feed the Starving in Afghanistan.
-Help Shona ba Shona.
+Help AADG.

 Russ Pritchard is an independent journalist, professional writer, former Chief Marketing Officer, flight medic, triathlete, husband, father, and grandfather.
 Russ is the co-founder of the Afghan Medical Corps and can be reached at RussPritchard@Protonmail.com